RBAC for AI agents with n8n and Port

 Click Save to create the blueprint.

-The rbacUser blueprint represents users in your system.
+The _user blueprint is the existing system users blueprint in Port.
 Each user can have multiple roles, and through mirror properties, we automatically compute which tools each user is allowed to access.

 -